BruceZhaoR/adv-r/Expressions.md

 #> └─1
 ```

 Calls get an orange square, symbols are bold and purple, and strings are surrounded by quote marks.
-(The formatting is not currently shown in the book, but you can see it if you run the code yourself.)
+(The colours are not shown in the book, but you'll see it if you run the code yourself.)

 `ast()` supports "unquoting" with `!!` (pronounced bang-bang).
-We'll talk about unquoting in detail in the next chapter; for now note that it's useful if you've already used `expr()` to capture the expression.
+We'll talk about unquoting in detail in the next chapter; for now note that you'll need it if you want to see the structure of an expression that you've already captured with `expr()`.

 ```r